Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Evaluation

+We carried out boundary attack~\cite{DBLP:conf/iclr/BrendelRB18}, Hop Skip Jump attack (HSJ)~\cite{DBLP:conf/sp/ChenJW20} and Geometric Decision-based Attack (GeoDA)~\cite{DBLP:conf/cvpr/RahmatiMFD20}.
+We use Adversarial Robustness Toolbox (ART)~\cite{DBLP:journals/corr/abs-1807-01069} platform to conduct the experiments.
+We apply default setting of the toolbox.
+For boundary attack, the maximum number of iteration is set to 5,000 with 25 trials per iteration.
+For HSJ, the maximum number of iteration is 50 with 10,000 evaluations for estimating gradient.
+For GeoDA, the maximum number of iteration is set to 4,000.

-\begin{itemize}[leftmargin=*] \itemsep0em \item \textit{``Initial attack success rate''}.\ \ This measures the performance of adversarial attacks against a model.
+The results are shown in Table~\ref{tab:result}.
+In our experiments, we look at the {\em initial attack success rate} and {\em replication rate on adversarial samples}.
+They are described as follows: \begin{itemize}[leftmargin=*] \item {\em Initial attack success rate.\ \ } This measures the performance of adversarial attacks against a model.
 We used the testing dataset to conduct the attacks.
 We first feed all the samples into the model and gather only samples that are correctly classified.
 Then we apply the attack algorithms on these correctly classified samples.
-The attack is counted as successful if the generated output gets misclassified into any class other than the correct class (i.e. un-targeted attack).
-In Foolbox, the magnitude of the attack is controlled by a parameter $\epsilon$ which is the $L_{\infty}$ norm of the adversarial perturbation.
-Depending on the attacking mechanism, different attacks apply this value differently.
-FGSM and PGD are categorized as ``fixed epsilon attack'' and are designed to minimized $L_\infty$ norm.
-DeepFool, boundary attack and C\&W are categorized as "minimization" attack and are designed to minimized $L_2$ norm.
-For fair comparison, we also report the perturbation under $L_2$ norm. \item \textit{``Success rate after replicating attack on $\mathcal{M}$ to $\mathcal{M'}$''}.\ \ This is the percentage of successful adversarial samples on $\mathcal{M'}$ over all outputs of attack on $\mathcal{M}$.
-That is, suppose ${\textbf A}$ is the set of samples generated by the attack on $\mathcal{M}$, and ${\textbf C}\subseteq {\textbf A}$ is the set of adversarial samples that is misclassified by $\mathcal{M'}$, then the rate is $|{\textbf C}|/|{\textbf A}|$.
-Note that ${\textbf A}$ contains both successful adversarial samples and outputs that are unsuccessful, i.e. correctly classified by $\mathcal M$. \item \textit{``Success rate on adversarial samples''}.\ \ This is percentage of adversarial samples on one model $\mathcal{M}$ that are successfully replicated on another mode $\mathcal{M'}$.
-That is, suppose ${\textbf A}$ and ${\textbf C}$ are the sets defined in previous paragraph and ${\textbf B}\subseteq {\textbf A}$ is the set of adversarial samples that is misclassified by $\mathcal{M}$, then the rate is $|{\textbf B}\cap{\textbf C}|/|{\textbf B}|$. \end{itemize}
+The attack is counted as successful if the generated output gets misclassified into any class other than the correct class (i.e. un-targeted attack). \item {\em Replication rate on adversarial samples.\ \ } This is percentage of adversarial samples on one model $\mathcal{M}$ that are successfully replicated on another mode $\mathcal{M'}$.
+That is, suppose ${\textbf A}$ is the set of samples generated by the attack on $\mathcal{M}$, ${\textbf B}\subseteq {\textbf A}$ is the set of adversarial samples that is misclassified by $\mathcal{M}$ and ${\textbf C}\subseteq {\textbf A}$ is the set of adversarial samples that is misclassified by $\mathcal{M'}$, then the rate is $|{\textbf B}\cap{\textbf C}|/|{\textbf B}|$. \end{itemize}

-For every attack, we first evaluate the above rates on two ordinary models $\mathcal{M}_{\phi}$ and $\mathcal{M}_{\psi}$.
-These two models have the same architecture, but they are trained with different random seeds, and we report the results in rows (a), (c) and (d).

-Next, we apply the attacks on the pair: $\mathcal{M}_{\phi_1}$ and $\mathcal{M}_{\phi_2}$, two copies with different attractors.
-The results are reported in rows (e), (g) and (h).